Neyolim/DegreX/README.md

 ## Final notes (from me)

 * This repo demonstrates practical, production-minded React patterns learned through guided practice: component encapsulation, hook-driven logic, and lightweight third-party integrations.
-* If you want, I can:

-  * produce a short `CONTRIBUTING.md`,
-  * add a sample `.env.example` and secure handling notes, or
-  * convert the ContactForm to use `react-hook-form` with example validation — tell me which and I’ll generate it.

 ---